Santa Bárbara Airlines Flight 518: Investigation

-The Cockpit Voice Recorder (CVR/"black box") was successfully recovered from the wreckage.
+The cockpit voice recorder (CVR) was successfully recovered from the wreckage.
 Preliminary information released on 28 July 2008, indicates the crew departed Mérida with inoperative navigation equipment and subsequently became disoriented in the mountainous terrain surrounding the airport, crashing into the side of a mountain while trying to determine their location.
 Subsequent investigation concluded that the pilots took off without conducting the mandatory pre-flight procedures and used an unauthorised departure route.

 A report by LagAd Aviation determined that the cause of the accident was the omission or improper use of the checklists and procedures critical to the operation of the flight, causing the Attitude and Heading Reference System (AHRS) to not be initialized prior to the take-off roll.
 The pilots wanted to meet the schedule after experiencing some delays, including losing track of time while having coffee in the terminal, then finding that the passengers were already on board the plane.
 The time pressure was a factor that led the pilots to omit the use of the checklists and perform the pre-takeoff so fast that it was impossible to perform the necessary verification procedures to ensure safety.
 The second cause of the accident was the decision to take off when they had already become aware that the AHRS was inoperative, due to the overconfidence of the pilots, as the captain had avoided catastrophe on a previous flight when proceeding without AHRS from the same airport.
 From the moment power is turned on, the aircraft must sit stationary for 180 seconds for the AHRS to synchronize its settings, which is not an issue given how long the pilots will take to complete their checklists; instead, these pilots rushed their checklist, skipped some steps, and knowingly chose to begin their take-off rather than wait an additional 28 seconds for the AHRS to be synchronized.
 Flying without the AHRS meant that the pilots could not maintain the correct heading in the limited visibility of clouds on their ascent.

-Cockpit voice recording

-The following is an English translation of the CVR transcript (original in Spanish):

-Television portrayal
+In popular culture

 The crash of Flight 518 was covered in "28 Seconds To Survive", a Season 12 (2013) episode of the internationally syndicated Canadian TV documentary series Mayday.
 The documentary points out that the crash led authorities to deem the airport too dangerous for commercial flights, which were suspended.
 Commercial service resumed in 2014, after being suspended for five years.